 Brief biography: b.
 1977, Hong Kong.
 Lives and works in London.

-Viewers are invited to use eye-tracking technology to reveal their own rapid eye movements – something we are normally unaware of.
-The multi-screen installation will reveal how visual information is modified and processed by the eye and the brain in real time.
+In Lucida viewers are invited to use eye-tracking technology to reveal their own rapid eye movements – something we are normally unaware of.
+The multi-screen installation reveals how visual information is modified and processed by the eye and the brain in real time.
 Lucida is a visceral, visual journey in which Chan’s camera is constantly on the move, restlessly travelling through spaces that lead us, like a thread through a maze, into the heart of her subject.
 Partially filmed in the University of London’s Senate House, the fluid tracking shots through library spaces and boiler rooms suggest a visual analogy for the interior structures of our eyes and brains.

-Lucida premiered at Tintype Gallery in September 2016 and exhibited at the Centre for Chinese Contemporary Art in January 2017.
+Lucida premiered at Tintype Gallery (Sept 2016) and then exhibited at the Centre for Chinese Contemporary Art (CFCCA), Manchester in January 2017.

 Chan made a new edit of the work especially for PRESENCE: A Window into Chinese Contemporary Art (9 February – 3 June 2018); due to exhibition space it was not possible to show the full installation.